Smithfield, New South Wales: Demographics

 Separate housing dominates the area, comprising 77.3% of total occupied private dwellings, 10.7% were semi-detached, row or terrace houses, townhouses etc., 10.2% were flat or apartments and 1.5% were other dwellings.
 27.3% of the dwellings were owned and 26.4% were owned with a mortgage, and 43.0% were rented.
 7.1% had 1 bedroom, 15.2% had 2 bedrooms, 43.7% had 3 bedrooms and 32.0% had 4 or more bedrooms.
 The average number of bedrooms per occupied private dwelling was 3.1.
 51.2% were couple families with children, 24.1% were couple families without children and 22.4% were one parent families, 15.9% of single parents were male and 84.8% were female.

+By 2018, Smithfield had experienced substantial increases in house prices and rental costs, reflecting broader housing market trends across Sydney.
+The suburb's rising property values were associated with increasing gentrification and declining housing affordability, contributing to changes in its traditionally working-class demographic.